zumdar/16_channel_pwm_esp32/README.md

     * new design with larger TO-252 package for NMOS - March 20, 2023
 * 1.2 - april 5, 2023
   * v2 of smaller board. v1 had NMOS pinout wrong
+* Rev 3 - May 22, 2024
+  * large boards are now larger, using MicroFit connectors for the led outputs, terminal block for PSU inputs
+  * switch is on front now
+  * Q17 had pinout wrong

 ## License